ianstormtaylor/superstruct/docs/reference/coercions.md

 )
 ```

 `masked` augments an object struct to strip any unknown properties from the input when coercing it.
+It affects the direct properties of the struct only and not the nested structs.

 ### `trimmed`